Download an interactive map of this route here.

-The Brind Mansion at 825 Loan St, built by Joseph Fitz and has wife Mary Evaline Brind, spent $15,000 to build the home in 1895.
+The Brind Mansion at 825 Loan St, built by Joseph Fitz and his wife Mary Evaline Brind, spent $15,000 to build the home in 1895.
 Brind worked as the general agent for Judson Dynamite & Powder Co. and Western Fuse & Explosives Co. of California.
 Married multiple times, Joseph was involved in many scandals and often in court.
-He gave his first wife a famous diamond from Spain, which has never been found.
+He gave his first wife a famous diamond from Spain, which had never been found.
 Read about that story here.

 The Dorset House

-With such grandeur along millionaire’s row in Denver which harnesses the best of architecture from the 1890-1910, it’s easy to overlook some newer buildings.
+With such grandeur along millionaire’s row in Denver which harnesses the best of architecture from 1890-1910, it’s easy to overlook some newer buildings.
 The Dorset House has always been apartments and was designed in 1937 by Arthur Axtens, both a registered architect and engineer, who practiced privately in Denver from January 1927 through at least 1957.
-He specialized in modern styles, like the Streamline Moderne, shown in at the Dorset.
+He specialized in modern styles, like the Streamline Moderne, shown at the Dorset.

 The Daly Mansion